 While annual total returns can vary year to year, our goal is to recommend bonds that can achieve annualized total returns in excess of 10%.
 We recommend both investment grade corporate bonds and high yield corporate bonds, and we have shown that high returns are not only the domain of the riskiest bonds.

-As we show on our returns page, many of our highest-returning bonds were rated investment grade.
+As we show on our corporate bond returns page, many of our highest-returning bonds were rated investment grade.
 Since bond ratings are biased toward large companies and generally ignore a bond's price, yield, liquidity, maturity date vs. bonds issued by the same company, and interest-rate sensitivity, we find them to have limited use for the serious corporate bond investor.

 How Do We Maximize Corporate Bond Returns?